 major macro economic indicators

-- Optimal location between the United Kingdom, Germany and France
+- Optimal trade-strategic location between the United Kingdom, Germany and France

 - Political and financial tensions between Flanders and Wallonia